jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 As you can see from the logs, a **ROLLBACK** was emitted at the end.
 This marked the of the transaction.
 An automatic rollback occurs when a connection is closed after use, to ensure that the connection is 'clean' for its next use.

+> ##### Test Your Understanding
+>
-Try building and running the other queries yourself, and see the logs to understand what's happening behind the scenes.
+> Try building and running the other queries yourself, and see the logs to understand what's happening behind the scenes.
+{: .block-tip }

 ### Committing Data